 Werewolves, vampires, monsters of the lagoon – your delicious transformation will take place step by step as you discover the golden age of demonic rock’n’roll.

-Welcome to an imaginary radio show where The Clash have total control.
+Welcome to an imaginary radio show with The Clash at the (complete) controls.
 We have cover versions from all over the world, songs that inspired the band, artists that collaborated with them as well as a few Clash originals here and there.